csci-1301/csci-1301.github.io/lectures/060_object_oriented_intro/readme.md

     - **Encapsulation** means instance variables (attributes) are "hidden" inside an object: other code cannot access them directly
         - Only the object's own methods can access the instance variables
         - Other code must "ask permission" from the object in order to read or write the variables
-    - **Accessor** method: a method written specifically to allow other code to access instance variables (i.e. attributes)

 ## Writing Our First Class